 What can we do?

-For any of you who think of music and vinyl in the same sentence – don’t panic.
+For any of you who think of music and vinyl or iPods or in the same sentence – don’t panic.
+Even older Millennials are approaching 40 and complaining about experience of ageism.
 Because for all the changes that are going on, critical core skills, personal qualities and experiences are still valued and it’s just about tweaking, or over hauling process management and packaging.
 All very do-able.
-And don’t worry, a generation X or Y person, who texts a recruiter to say “gr8 c u l8r” is also going to have to adapt!
+And don’t worry, a generation X ,Y, or Z person, who texts a recruiter to say “gr8 c u l8r” is also going to have to adapt!

 Career management and transition strategies should be just that: manageable, dynamic and strategic.
 What does this mean?